 Let's remember that as critical readers, thinkers, and writers, we are going to read different stories to learn information to help us answer this guiding question: How can we understand each other and work together?
 As we read the anchor texts in this unit, let's think of information or ideas we can learn from the text that will help us answer this guiding question.

-Sing the Read Aloud Song and re-read the story.
+Re-read the story.
 Then, complete the third step of the Close Reading process 3.
 Use annotations and text-dependent questions to collect information and check student understanding.

 SAY